 The Compensation Committee's role is to assist the Board in fulfilling its responsibilities relating to matters of human resources and compensation, including equity compensation, and to establish a plan of continuity and development for our senior management.
 The Compensation Committee operates under a written charter adopted by the Board.
 The Compensation Committee periodically assesses compensation of our executive officers in relation to companies of comparable size, industry and complexity, taking the performance of the Company and such other companies into consideration.
 All decisions with respect to the compensation of our Chief Executive Officer are determined and approved either solely by the Compensation Committee or together with other independent directors, as directed by the Board.
 All decisions with respect to non-CEO executive compensation, and incentive-compensation and equity based plans are first approved by the Compensation Committee and then submitted, together with the Compensation Committee's recommendation, to the members of the Board for final approval.
 In addition, the Compensation Committee will, as appropriate, review and approve public or regulatory disclosure respecting compensation, including the Compensation Disclosure and Analysis, and the basis on which performance is measured.
 The Compensation Committee has the authority to retain and compensate any outside adviser as it determines necessary to permit it to carry out its duties.
-The Compensation Committee without the prior approval of the Board.
+The Compensation Committee has not to date engaged the services of any executive compensation consultant.
+The Compensation Committees without the prior approval of the Board.